Nabil-24-stack/Coterate-2nd/README.md

 # Coterate UI Simplified

-A simplified version of the Coterate UI design tool that focuses only on the UI and page management functionality without any AI integrations.
+A UI design analysis and iteration tool that uses Figma API and GPT-4o to identify UI components and provide improvement suggestions.

 ## Features

 - **Page Management**: Create, rename, and delete pages to organize your UI designs
-- **UI Pasting**: Paste UI mockups from your clipboard directly into the canvas
+- **Figma Design Import**: Paste a "Copy link to selection" URL from Figma to analyze UI designs
+- **Authentication**: Login with Figma to access your designs directly
 - **Canvas Manipulation**: Pan and zoom the canvas for better viewing and manipulation of designs
-- **Image Vectorization**: Convert pasted UI mockups into SVG vector images using Recraft AI
+- **Component Identification**: Automatically identifies UI components like buttons, text fields, and more
+- **Design Analysis**: Uses GPT-4o to analyze components and suggest improvements
+- **Data Persistence**: Save your designs in Supabase database

 ## Getting Started